VoiSmart/fiqlex/README.md

 Here, `sql_query` is `SELECT * FROM author WHERE (author.age >= 25 AND author.name LIKE '%Doe')`.

+N.B. to use SQLQueryBuilder, the optional dependency to `ecto_sql` must be added to your project's dependencies.

 You can use your own query builder by providing your own module that uses `FIQLEx.QueryBuilder` as second argument of `build_query/3`.